A Farmgirl's Kitchen®

 Jump to Recipe

 Old-Fashioned Apple Fritters are made with a donut dough and simple to make apple pie filling.
+These apple fritters are fried, not baked and are the perfect fall dessert.
+(Detailed video on how to make them below!)

 While it does take a bit of time to make these, they are so worth the effort!
 Delicious cinnamon apple filling inside these light and fluffy fritters.
+These apple fritters are just like the ones from your local donut shop, only better because they are homemade!

 Why this recipe works